ParisaHormozzadeh/Temperature-Forecasting-GRU/README.md

 - **Target**: Air temperature (°C)
 - **Features**: Temperature, humidity, wind direction, solar radiation, etc.

-*Note: Due to licensing restrictions, the dataset is not included in this repository.
-Please contact the authors for access.*
+*Note: Due to licensing restrictions, the dataset is not included in this repository.*

 ## Model Details